energy-storage-analysis/LDES-Survey/cap_cost/README.md

  * `mat_data.csv`: Contains information about the constituent materials of the storage media
     * median and standard deviation of specific price between all sources.
     * How many sources, how many storage media the material is used in
-    * The molecular formla if applicable
+    * The molecular formula if applicable
     * Materials are indexed to a unique identifier.
 Usually the molecular formula when applicable, otherwise a unique name.
 * `SM_data.csv`: Contains information about each storage media including
     * The various physical properties used to calculate C_kwh